marco262/my_wiki/data/dnd/class/monk.md

 ## The Magic of Ki

 Monks make careful study of a magical energy that most monastic traditions call ki.
-This energy is an element of the magic that suffuses the multiverse—specifically, the element that flows through living bodies.
+This energy is an element of the magic that suffuses the multiverse -- specifically, the element that flows through living bodies.
 Monks harness this power within themselves to create magical effects and exceed their bodies' physical capabilities, and some of their special attacks can hinder the flow of ki in their opponents.
 Using this energy, monks channel uncanny speed and strength into their unarmed strikes.
 As they gain experience, their martial training and their mastery of ki gives them more power over their bodies and the bodies of their foes.

 ## Training and Asceticism